 The best way to season your pizza stone is to make more pizza!
 The more you use your pizza stone the better.

 Remember that you can also use your pizza stone for baking bread.

 Yes, the pizza stone will change color, turning dark brown to black in the center.
 But don’t worry, there is nothing wrong with that.

-You don’t need to replace the pizza stone because is dark in the center, it only means that is naturally seasoned in that area, and anything you place there won’t stick.
+You don’t need to replace the pizza stone because it is dark in the center; it only means that it is naturally seasoned in that area, and anything you place there won’t stick.

 You have read many blogs claiming you need to season it with oil and some with flour.

 However, have you read the instructions from the manufacturer?
 Many of them do not give you instructions to season your pan.

 Some manufacturers claim that seasoning pizza stone can only make things worse by destroying your pizza stone.